rubenrtorrado/GVGAI_GYM/README.md

 The 2nd GVGAI Single-Player Competition will be organised at [the IEEE’s 2018 Conference on Computational Intelligence and Games (CIG18)](https://project.dke.maastrichtuniversity.nl/cig2018/?page_id=255).

-**Important notice: A new GVGAI-Gym will be used in this competition.
+**Important notice: A new GVGAI-Gym will be used in this competition from last year.
 The competition rules have been changed.**

 ## Rules
 Due to the long training time, the GVGAI server won’t be used for training your agent.
 Please train your agent using your own machine or server.